wagner-group/reap-benchmark/README.md

 3. The sign is too small, and so it are filtered out before our annotation process since its transformation parameters would be unreliable.
 This type of signs likely has to be manually annotated with extra care.

 All of these can be fixed by adding or modifying an entry in `reap_annotations.csv`, but case 2 also requires adding the missing segmentation label to Mapillary Vistas labels.

-## File Structure

-- `scripts`: Example scripts for running experiments.
-- `scripts_gen_reap`: Scripts for generating REAP dataset.
-Most are deprecated and only kept for reference.
-  - `collect_traffic_signs.py`: Crops and saves traffic signs from each dataset for classification tasks.
-  - `prep_mtsd_for_classification.py`: Prepare MTSD dataset training a classifier to get pseudo-labels on Mapillary Vistas.
-  - `prep_mapillary.py`: Prepare Mapillary Vistas dataset for the original REAP benchmark (color, no_color versions).
-  - `prep_mapillary_100.py`: Prepare 100-class Mapillary Vistas dataset (REAP-100) based on the original color/no_color version.

 ## License